Suricata package does not survive pfSense upgrade.

 Clicked the start button in the webgui, no change.

-#8 Updated by Steve Wheeler over 1 year ago
+#8 Updated by Steve Wheeler about 2 years ago

 Still seeing this.
 On ARM for example: